yochaigal/cairn/resources/more-relics.md

 - A green petrified crow egg, warm to the touch.
 When a charge is expended the warmth wanes.
 - By expending a charge, you can cast a spell without gaining a fatigue.
 - **Recharge**: Bury it in consecrated ground, wait 5 days and dig it up.

+#### Lyre of the Sea, 3 charges
+- A lyre crafted from red coral, with strings made from mermaid's hair.
+- While playing the lyre and expending a charge, the user can attract a school of fish to their location.
+- While playing the lyre and expending a charge, the user can create waves with increasing intensity as long as they keep playing.
+- **Recharge**: A siren has to kiss the lyre.

+#### Ears of the Thief, 2 charges.
+- These large bronze ears are attached to each other with a copper head band and are worn on the head.  - When wearing the Ears they grant the wielder the power to listen to whatever is happening in another room by pointing their head toward a door or window.
+- **Recharge**: Cover the Ears completely in gold coins and bury them for a day and a night.

+#### Invested Hurt (d6), 10 charges
+- This razor thin shortsword hurts on initial cut and then once more when the victim moves (d4).
+- **Recharge**: Permanently end a meaningful relationship.

+#### Heat Armor
+- A warm to the touch scale mail.
+Always keeps the wearer comfortably heated, no matter the ambient temperature.
+- All fire and heat based damage caused nearby is absorbed by the wearer and enhanced against them.

+#### Spell Eater
+- An ornate little bronze box, devours all spells uttered in the vicinity for 1d4 turns.
+- **Recharge**: Whoever opened the box must remain silent for as many days as spells devoured by the box.

+#### Tosser's Coin
+- Ask a question that can be answered with yes or no and toss the coin.
+While in the air, you announce which side is yes or no. The coin answers truthfully.
+Recharge: While making an important decision, toss the coin.
+- While in the air, you announce which side is yes or no. Act according to the coin's answer.
+If you don't act accordingly, your endeavor is cursed and the coin loses its powers forever.

+#### Serving Bowl
+- If you serve food to somebody in your home, camp or a place of hospitality in this simple, wooden bowl, the person accepting the food can not harm you for a week.
+- **Recharge**: Fill this bowl with food and bring it to those in need, every day for seven days.
+If you act stingy, the next time you eat from this bowl you'll choke.
+Only somebody else can save you.
+- In the case of the coin and the bowl, I guess players should be aware of the recharge condition, but maybe not  of the consequences should they act against its spirit

+#### Black Bolt, 3 charges
+- Shot from a crossbow, this bolt always (well, 3 times at least) strikes true.
+Ignore armor on the damage roll
+- **Recharge**: Shoot an apple off a party member's head.

+#### Catacomb Saint
+- Speak a prayer in the saint's name to to animate this skeleton wearing golden armor adorned with gems.
+It will fight alongside you til either it or your foe is destroyed.
+- **Recharge**: You must return the saint to its catacomb, add a precious gem to its armor and let it rest for 12 weeks.
+Should you fail to do so, you'll earn the church's wrath.
+Cart required.

+#### Scroll of the Giants, Spellbook, bulky
+This ornate pull-out scroll made of whale bone, has a silver foil sheet inscribed with spells, it's giant sized and in the hands of a human it needs two hands to be handled.
+When someone has the scroll on their person they begin to feel a constant chill.
+After a few hours their touch becomes ice cold and rime and frost stick to them and their stuff.
+- Breath of winter: a 60 ft cone of frost dealing d8 damage to all caught in it, it leaves the ground slippery with sheets of ice.
+- Creeping fog: summon an unnatural cold fog that slowly fills a large area.
+- Eye of Arghamok: One target creature must save against will or begin hallucinating horrors from their past.
+This curse lasts until the target gets a full night's rest.

+#### Thunderstalk
+- A bamboo staff in which a live hornet has been trapped.
+When the staff is struck against the earth the hornet’s wrathful spirit is roused and instantly summons a thunder storm.
+Every living thing not in shelter has a 1 in four chance of being struck by lightning, dealing 1d12 damage to organic creatures. **Recharge** with another live hornet.

+#### Memory Cap
+- 3 charges.
+A large mushroom cap that can be thrown and returns to the thrower in a spiraling path, with a radius equal to thrower’s STR x 10.
+As it flies it scatters spores that emit a phosphorescent glow on the ground anywhere a creature has walked since the last sunset.
+- **Recharge**: place overnight in a dark box with soil enriched with centaur manure

+#### Flitterflare
+- 3 charges.
+A small clay amulet in the shape of a firefly, with a compartment filled with nectar.
+When thrown, it hovers in place and attracts all fireflies within a half mile radius, creating a dazzling light (and darkening other parts of the forest).
+The flitterflare drops and the fireflies disperse after 1 minute.  **Recharge** by filling with nectar.

+#### Birdnip Gourd
+- 3 uses.
+A calabash container filled with dried birdnip, a rare herb that all birds find irresistible.
+Wherever the herb is sprinkled, in 30 seconds all birds in the area flock to the spot in a frenzy for 5 minutes and anyone caught in the middle suffers 1d4 peck/scratch damage per round until the birds consume all the birdnip or the victim jumps into water, sets themselves on fire, etc. The birds however maintain a five foot radius from the gourd and its bearer.
+- **Recharge**: Birdnip  only grows on mountainsides below peaks where rocs nest.

+#### Warden’s Ruyi
+- 3 charges.
+A peach wood ruyi scepter ornately carved with tree nymphs and talismanic writing.
+When the holder of this ruyi taps a tree and points to a spot within 20 feet of the tree, the tree will uproot, walk, and root in the indicated spot.
+The ruyi is charged by wood nymphs after the holder has done some (supposedly) small errand for them.